-In addition, see the 2010 General Instructions for Certain Information Returns for information on the following topics.
+General Instructions.
+In addition, see the 2012 General Instructions for Certain Information Returns for information on the following topics.

 - Backup withholding.

 - Electronic reporting requirements.

 - Penalties.

 - Who must file (nominee/middleman).

 - When and where to file.

 - Taxpayer identification numbers.

 - Statements to recipients.

 - Corrected and void returns.

 - Other general topics.

-You can get the general instructions from the IRS website at www.irs.gov or call 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions at IRS.gov or call 1-800-TAX-FORM (1-800-829-3676).